HUGO AWARD-WINNING SCIENCE FICTION & FANTASY MAGAZINE

 ABOUT THE AUTHOR

-Kelly Robson's novella "Waters of Versailles" won the 2016 Aurora Award, and in 2016 she was a finalist for the Nebula Award, World Fantasy Award, Theodore Sturgeon Award, and Sunburst Award.
-Her most recent work, "A Human Stain," was published at Tor.com.
-Kelly lives in Toronto with her wife, fellow SF writer A.M.
+Kelly Robson is currently a finalist for this year's John W. Campbell Award for Best New Writer.
+Her novella "Waters of Versailles" won the 2016 Aurora Award and was a finalist for both the Nebula and World Fantasy Awards.
+She has also been a finalist for the Theodore Sturgeon Award, and Sunburst Award.
+Kelly's time travel novella "Gods, Monsters, and the Lucky Peach" will be published by Tor.com imprint in 2018.
+She lives in Toronto with her wife, fellow SF writer A.M.
 Dellamonica.

 Also by this Author

 PURCHASE THIS ISSUE: